 In these sections, you will find suggestions for reading and assistance relating to the wonderful world of handwritten books and documents, both medieval and early modern.
-There are other relevant resources elsewhere on MEMSLib - in particular, see Medieval Manuscript Collections and Medieval History of Art.
+There are other relevant resources elsewhere on MEMSLib - in particular, see our pages on the History of the Book, Medieval Manuscript Collections, and Medieval History of Art.
 If you have ideas of other online materials which would be worth mentioning here, do suggest a resource.

 Guest Edited by Dr David Rundle (MEMS, University of Kent) and Dr Alison Ray (Assistant Archivist, Canterbury Cathedral)

 By codicology, we signify the study of the whole codex, in all its physical and historical characteristics.
 The term, however, is a twentieth-century invention and so by convention excludes the pre-existing traditions of scholarship, palaeography and the study of illumination, which are discussed under Palaeography.

 There is a technical language to the study of manuscripts with which you may want some help.
 Here are the best starting points:

 Vocabulaire codicologique - the main resource, this is not confined to French terms but also provides their equivalents in Italian, Spanish and occasionally in English.
 For that language, it can be supplemented by:

 British Library’s Glossary of Illuminated Manuscripts - this is based on Michelle Brown’s Understanding Illuminated Manuscripts (London, 1994).
 Note that the hard-copy version has received a second edition, revised by Elizabeth Teviotdale and Nancy Turner (New Haven CT, 2018) but that does not have an online presence.

 Glossary on Littera visigothica site - with a particular focus on palaeographical features, Ainoa Castro has compiled a very useful introductory list of terms, based on (but diverging from) the work of the leading English palaeographer, M. B. Parkes.

 Materials and Tools